Monthly Archives: May 2012

 If you put yourself in the third category, you’re in good company.
 So many of the business owners and solo professionals I meet confide that they are afraid of social media.
 That fear is holding them back from using a valuable tool that could help them grow their business.
 And here’s the good news: you don’t have to be afraid.

 Fear #1: Social Media is Unfamiliar.
 One way to look at social media that takes some of the fear away is to think of it as a tool like your telephone, mailbox or email.
 None of those are very scary, right?
 They’re all tools we use to connect with other people, and to have other people connect with us.
 Used improperly, we get telemarketer phone calls, junk mail and spam.
-But used correctly, we hear from friends, family and clients, receive valuable materials, and reach people around the world.
+But used correctly such as the best call handling service, we hear from friends, family and clients, receive valuable materials, and reach people around the world.

 Social media is one more way to make that connection, to deliver or receive valuable information, and to reach people around the block and around the world.